CASE STUDY FOR CHILD COUGH CASE 2

 “She has had 4 ear infections in the last 5 months treated with four courses of antibiotics.
 We can’t keep going this way.
 We can’t keep giving her antibiotics and wait for the next time it happens and do the same thing again.”

 Please tell me how it develops.

-“Usually she gets a runny for a few days and then she develops a fever.
+“Usually she gets runny for a few days and then she develops a fever.
 Once she gets a fever she becomes very quiet.
 She asks for milk or water and stays quiet.
 Her face gets flushed and she sweats on the head.
-At the same time she gets a little constipated and the stool gets very dry.
+At the same time, she gets a little constipated and the stool gets very dry.
 After the fever starts she begins to breathe through her nose very quickly.”

 Can you tell me what the breathing sounds like?

 The breathing sounds “tinny” as in tin coming from her system.
 I can’t explain it; her abdomen goes in and out very quickly.
 She was diagnosed with Reactive Airway Disorder.
 We feel we must do something else.”

 “She didn’t cough all night.
 We repeated the remedy the next day and she got completely better.
 One week later she got a cold.
 She coughed a bit during the night and then better during the day.
 Now she is well, she doesn’t cough and she does not have breathing problems.”

 I present this case because sometimes unbeknown to them people can even tell me what the remedy needed is.
 In this case, the mother made a very astute observation for her child.